Christopher O. Ward: New York City official

+Private sector

+Ward was director of Business Development of American Stevedoring, a shipping company based in Red Hook, Brooklyn, from 1996 to 1997.
+Ward returned to the private sector, as CEO of the same company, from 2005 to 2006.
+Ward then moved on to work as the managing director of the General Contractors Association of New York.

+Ward's work since his return to the private sector in 2011 has been focused on expanding MWBE (Minority and Women Owned Business Enterprises Program) business and continuing to improve New York City environmental infrastructure.
+He served as chair of the Waterfront Alliance from 2016 to 2024.
+In the role of chairman of the Waterfront Alliance, Ward advocated for a more accessible New York–New Jersey Harbor Estuary as well as a long term resilience strategy in the face of climate change.
+Ward is also on the board of the Franklin D. Roosevelt Four Freedoms Park.

 Port Authority of New York and New Jersey

-From 1997 to 2002, he was chief external affairs and director of port development for the Port Authority of New York and New Jersey, under Executive Directors Robert E. Boyle and Neil Levin.
+Ward was chief external affairs and director of port development for the Port Authority of New York and New Jersey from 1997 to 2002, under Executive Directors Robert E. Boyle and Neil David Levin.
 Ward oversaw the development of the comprehensive port development plan and the 50 foot channeling project throughout the Port of New York and New Jersey.
-In addition, Ward also oversaw the approval of the longstanding Airtrain to JFK Airport.
+In addition, Ward also oversaw the approval of the longstanding AirTrain to John F. Kennedy International Airport (JFK).
 Ward is a survivor of the 9/11 attack.

-After David Paterson assumed the governorship he recommended Ward to become executive director of the Port Authority.
+When David Paterson became governor, he recommended Ward to become executive director of the Port Authority.
 Ward was appointed to the position on May 1, 2008.
-Ward served under both Governor David Paterson and Governor Andrew Cuomo.
-He resigned from the job in November 2011.
-He was followed by Cuomo appointee, Pat Foye.
+Ward served under both Paterson and Governor Andrew Cuomo.
+He resigned from the job in November 2011, and was followed by Pat Foye.

-While executive director of the Port Authority Ward was charged with overseeing the planned expansion of Pennsylvania Station to the James Farley Post Office, known as the Moynihan Train Hall.
-In July 2008 Ward announced that construction at the World Trade Center site would run longer and cost significantly more than previously promised.
-A new, more accurate timetable was delivered, and the 9/11 Memorial was ready for the 10th anniversary.
-Ward was responsible for the initiation and the renovation of LaGuardia Airport, as well as, the replacement of Delta Air Lines terminal 3 at JFK, and finally the long-term lease commitment by Mediterranean Shipping Company (MSC) at Elizabeth Marine Terminal.
-Ward advocated for Access to the Region's Core, in order to expand mass transit capacity across New York and New Jersey.
-New Jersey Governor Chris Christie nixed the project, delaying the opportunity to build a new tunnel across the Hudson River.
+While executive director of the Port Authority, Ward oversaw the planned expansion of Pennsylvania Station to the James A. Farley Building, known as the Moynihan Train Hall upon its opening in 2021.
+In July 2008, Ward announced that construction at the World Trade Center site would run longer and cost significantly more than previously promised.
+The National September 11 Memorial & Museum was nevertheless ready for the 10th anniversary of the attacks.
+Ward announced the pending demolition and renovation of LaGuardia Airport's Central Terminal, the replacement of Terminal 3 at JFK, and the long-term lease commitment by Mediterranean Shipping Company at Elizabeth Marine Terminal.
+Ward also advocated for the commuter rail project Access to the Region's Core in order to expand mass transit capacity across New York and New Jersey.
+New Jersey Governor Chris Christie nixed the project, delaying any opportunity to build a new tunnel across the Hudson River.

-Private sector

-Ward worked in the private sector as director of Business Development of American Stevedoring, a shipping company based in Red Hook, Brooklyn, from 1996 to 1997.
-Ward returned to the private sector, as CEO of American Stevedoring, from 2005 to 2006.
-Ward then moved on to work as the managing director of the General Contractors Association of New York, Inc. (GCA).

-Ward's work, since leaving the PANYNJ and re-entering the private sector, has been focused on expanding MWBE (Minority and Women Owned Business Enterprises Program) business, and continuing to improve New York City environmental infrastructure, "the city is bedeviled by intracity truck trips".

-Ward served as Chair of the Waterfront Alliance from 2016-2024.
-In the role of chairman of the Waterfront Alliance, Ward advocated for a more accessible New York-New Jersey Harbor Estuary as well as a long term resilience strategy in the face of climate change.
-Ward is on the board of Four Freedoms Park.